 Studies have found that the Serum T4 levels in depressed individuals are somewhat higher compared to healthy people.

-Other studies have found that the level of T3 is lower with an increase in the levels of rT3 in depression.
-Some studies suggest that mild hypothyroidism leads to increased TSH levels, which contributes to depression.
+Other studies have found that the level of T3 is lower with an increase in the levels of Reverse T3 (RT3) in depression.
+Some studies suggest mild hypothyroidism leads to increased TSH levels, contributing to depression.

 So, reach out to a thyroid expert and begin your treatment to avoid further complications.